-Creative arts workshops that focus on building confidence and leadership capabilities in girls aged 10-14.
+Creative arts workshops that focussed on building confidence and leadership capabilities in girls aged 10-14.

 Tell me more about Girls To The Front

-Intergenerational creative arts workshops that aim to encourage cross-societal conversations and relationships, bringing women across generations together.
+Intergenerational creative arts workshops that aimed to encourage cross-societal conversations and relationships, bringing women across generations together.

 Tell me more about Mind the Gap